YanQS-Blog/WordPress-Comment-Reply-Notify-Plugin/README.en_US.md

   - **Login Mechanism**: Choose between "Auto Negotiate", "LOGIN", and "PLAIN" SMTP authentication mechanisms to compatible with different service providers.
   - **Force IPv4 Connection**: Force IPv4 connection to the SMTP server when there are IPv6 connection issues in the server environment.

+- **Template Editing Upgraded (TinyMCE)**:
+  - The admin template editor now integrates TinyMCE, providing a richer WYSIWYG HTML editing experience with better formatting and paste handling.

+- **One‑click Unsubscribe**:
+  - Reply notification emails include a secure unsubscribe link enabling recipients to opt out of notifications for a specific post.
+The link uses hash verification to prevent abuse.

+- **Email Send Records**:
+  - A new "Email Send Log" tab in the settings records each sent email with time, recipient, subject, status (success/failure), and any error messages to aid troubleshooting.

+- **Codebase Refactor**:
+  - The plugin is refactored into classes/modules under `includes/` (e.g., `PCN_Mailer`, `PCN_Settings`, `PCN_Unsubscribe`) for improved maintainability and extensibility.

 ## Installation & Activation

 1. Upload the entire `wp-comment-notify` folder to the `/wp-content/plugins/` directory of your WordPress site.